Oath of citizenship: Italy

 Giuro di essere fedele alla Repubblica e di osservare la Costituzione e le leggi dello Stato.

 The English translation of the oath is:

 I swear to be loyal to the Republic and to observe the Constitution and the laws of the State.

 Jamaica

-I, [name], do swear that I will be faithful and bear true allegiance to His Majesty King Charles the Third, His Heirs and Successors, according to law and that I will faithfully observe the laws of Jamaica and fulfill my duties as a citizen of Jamaica.
+I, [name], do swear that I will be faithful and bear true allegiance to His Majesty King Charles the Third, His Heirs and Successors according to the Laws of Jamaica and that I will faithfully observe the laws of Jamaica and fulfil my duties as a citizen of Jamaica.
+So help me God.

 Netherlands

-Immigrants who have applied for Dutch citizenship by naturalization or by option must make a Declaration of Solidarity before they become citizens:
+Immigrants who have applied for Dutch citizenship by naturalization or by option must make a Declaration of Solidarity (Verklaring van verbondenheid) before they become citizens: